nutanix/terraform-provider-nutanix/website/docs/r/virtual_machine.html.markdown

 * `power_state_mechanism`: - (Optional) Indicates the mechanism guiding the VM power state transition.
 Currently used for the transition to \"OFF\" state.
 Power state mechanism (ACPI/GUEST/HARD).
 * `vga_console_enabled`: - (Optional) Indicates whether VGA console should be enabled or not.
 * `disk_list` Disks attached to the VM.
+* `use_hot_add`: - (Optional) Use Hot Add when modifying VM resources.
+Passing value false will result in VM reboots.
+Default value is true.

 ### Disk List